shimingyoung/shimingyoung.github.io/publications.md

 I served as a reviewer for the following journals/conferences:

+1. International Journal of Data Science and Analytics
 1. International Conference on Intelligent Computing (ICIC2016)
 1. Statistical Methods in Medical Research
 1. Neurocomputing (Elsevier)